What Is Schizoaffective Disorder?

-: The choice of medication depends on the mood disorder associated with the illness.
-The primary medications used to treat the psychotic symptoms associated with schizophrenia, such as delusions, hallucinations, and disordered thinking, are called antipsychotics.
-All antipsychotic drugs likely have value in the treatment of schizoaffective disorder, although paliperidone extended release (Invega) is the only drug that currently has FDA approval specifically for the treatment of schizoaffective disorder.
-Mood-related symptoms may be treated with an antidepressant medication or a mood stabilizer such as lithium.
-These medications may or may not be used in combination with an antipsychotic medication.
+: Some of the medicine a person needs depends on whether they have depression or bipolar disorder, along with schizophrenia.
+The main medications that doctors prescribe for psychotic symptoms such as delusions, hallucinations, and disordered thinking are called antipsychotics.
+All antipsychotic drugs likely have value in the treatment of schizoaffective disorder, but paliperidone extended release (Invega) is the only drug that the FDA has approved to treat schizoaffective disorder.
+For mood-related symptoms, someone may take an antidepressant medication or a mood stabilizer such as lithium.
+They often will also take an antipsychotic medication.

-: The goal of therapy is to help the patient learn about the illness, establish goals, and manage everyday problems related to the disorder.
-Family therapy can help families deal more effectively with a loved one who has schizoaffective disorder, enabling them to better help their loved one.
+: The goal of this type of counseling is to help the person learn about their illness, set goals, and manage everyday problems related to the disorder.
+Family therapy can help families become more effective in relating to and helping a loved one who has schizoaffective disorder.

-This generally focuses on work and social skills, grooming and hygiene, and other day-to-day activities, including money and home management.
+Skills training: This generally focuses on work and social skills, grooming and self-care, and other day-to-day activities, including money and home management.

-: Most people with schizoaffective disorder are treated as outpatients.
-However, people with particularly severe symptoms, or those in danger of hurting themselves or others, they may need to stay in a hospital until they’re better.
+: Most people with schizoaffective disorder live at home.
+But if someone has severe symptoms or is in danger of hurting themselves or others, they may need to stay in a hospital until they’re better.

-There is no known way to prevent schizoaffective disorder.
-However, early diagnosis and treatment can help a person avoid or reduce frequent relapses and hospitalizations, and help decrease the disruption to the person's life, family and friendships.
+No. But if someone gets diagnosed and starts treatment ASAP, it can help a person avoid or reduce frequent relapses and hospitalizations and help decrease the disruption to the person's life, family, and friendships.